Snowy 2.0 FAQs

 The power station consists of multiple large caverns, about 800m below ground, which would house the machine and transformer halls.
 The proposed Exploratory Works include excavating an exploratory tunnel to the likely location of the cavern complex in order to investigate underground conditions in greater detail.

 This information will be critical to the final design and site of the power station.
 The works also involve establishment of a construction compound and supporting infrastructure, upgrade and establishment of access roads and other activities.

 What are the environmental impacts of the Snowy 2.0 project?

-What will happen with the spoil excavated for the Snowy 2.0 project
+What will happen with the rock excavated for the Snowy 2.0 project?

-Management of the spoil is a key environmental consideration for our project.
-As part of our Environmental Impact Statement (EIS) process, we are investigating a number of spoil disposal options including (one or a combination of) reusing the spoil as road base or in construction materials, and disposal on land or within the Scheme’s vast reservoirs.
-It’s important to remember that the spoil we’re excavating is natural material and is coming from the ground underneath the Snowy Mountains.
+Management of the rock and soil excavated by tunnelling is a key environmental consideration for the Snowy 2.0 project.
+As part of the EIS process we are investigating a number of disposal options including: reusing the rock as road base or in construction materials, and disposal on land or within the Scheme’s vast reservoirs.
+A combination of these options may be employed.

-This scientific research will be exhaustive, checked by independent authorities and documented in our EIS which will be published online for community feedback as part of the environment and planning approvals process.
+This scientific research will be rigorous, checked by independent authorities and documented in our EIS, which will be published online for community feedback as part of the environmental and planning approvals process.

 Will Snowy 2.0 use or need more water?

 The Snowy Scheme operates under a strict water licence issued by the NSW Government.
 Snowy 2.0 will not in any way impact on Snowy Hydro’s continued compliance with the water licence.